-(1) This Registration Statement also relates to the rights to purchase shares of Series A Junior Participating Cumulative Preferred Stock of the Registrant, which are attached to all shares of Common Stock outstanding as of, and issued subsequent to, August 15, 2011, pursuant to the terms of the Registrant's Shareholder Rights Agreement, dated August 11, 2011, as amended on March 9, 2012.
-Until the occurrence of certain prescribed events, the Rights are not exercisable, are evidenced by the certificates for the Common Stock and will be transferred with and only with such stock.

-(3) Includes the shares of common stock that the underwriters have an option to purchase to cover over-allotments, if any.
+- 1) This Registration Statement also relates to the rights to purchase shares of Series A Junior Participating Cumulative Preferred Stock of the Registrant, which are attached to all shares of Common Stock outstanding as of, and issued subsequent to, August 15, 2011, pursuant to the terms of the Registrant's Shareholder Rights Agreement, dated August 11, 2011, as amended on March 9, 2012.
+Until the occurrence of certain prescribed events, the Rights are not exercisable, are evidenced by the certificates for the Common Stock and will be transferred with and only with such stock. - Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(o) under the Securities Act.
+Includes the shares of common stock that the underwriters have an option to purchase to cover over-allotments, if any